OSInside/cloud-builder/_sources/quickstart.rst.txt

 .. code:: bash

-   $ cd cloud-builder-packages/projects/Debian/xsnow
+   $ cd cloud_builder_sources/projects/Debian/xsnow

    $ cb-ctl --build-package-local --dist unstable

 Congrats ! you build your first package with {CB}.
-Feel free to try other package builds from the example git repo checkout in :file:`cloud-builder-packages`.
+Feel free to try other package builds from the example git repo checkout in :file:`cloud_builder_sources`.
 After this, a good next step is to get familiar with the {CB} metadata which exists below the :file:`.cb` directory in each package and image source data.
 Learn more about the {CB} source setup in the following